GOVTNZ/silverstripe-php/README.md

 * Tag the release `docker tag <hash> govtnz/name`
 * Push the release `docker push govtnz/name`

-To make this easier, each image folder has a script `./build.sh` which builds the docker image and optionally publishes the updated tag `./build.sh --publish`
+To make this easier, See the script `./build.sh` which builds the docker image and optionally publishes the updated tag `./build.sh --publish`.
+Specific a folder to build if required e.g

+	./build.sh silverstripe-web-container/7.3 --publish

 # License